aviav/state_machine_job/README.md

     end

-When `perform_with_result` returns the result `:pending`, the state machine will remain in the `runnning` state and enqueue a delayed job.
+When `perform_with_result` returns the result `:pending`, the state machine will remain in the `running` state and enqueue a delayed job.
 This functionality requires the [`resque-scheduler`](https://github.com/resque/resque-scheduler) gem.